ECrownofFire/ecf/README.md

 early in development so it's missing a lot of features, and I would (currently) recommend against using it.
 Feel free to take a look around the code though!

+Just keep in mind that this is a big giant mess of testing random junk so everything is super inconsistent and weird :P

 At the bare minimum, ECF still needs the following:
 * Documentation
 * Tests